chen-ye/dr-eds/README.md

 Run the proxy: `mitmproxy -s mitm_wheeltop.py`.
 If you want to use proxy on non local addresses run it with `--set block_global=false` option.
 You can also set `--proxyauth username:password` to enable proxy authentication.

-Then setup your phone to use proxy and point it to your mitm proxy.
+Then setup your phone to use proxy and point it to your MITM proxy.

 Please note that Android don't allow you to set global proxy settings for all apps.
 You can use some app like [Super proxy](https://play.google.com/store/apps/details?id=com.scheler.superproxy).